-The Clippers lone minority owner made a nearly $2MM investment in Aspiration while the company was in dire straits.
+The Clippers‘ lone minority owner made a nearly $2MM investment in Aspiration while the company was in dire straits.
 The San Francisco-based environmental firm then made a $1.75MM quarterly payment to Kawhi Leonard on the same day the company laid off 20 percent of its workforce, Pablo Torre reports on his latest “Pablo Torre Finds Out” podcast as relayed by The Athletic’s Joe Vardon.

 The NBA has hired a law firm to investigate the matter, and commissioner Adam Silver said on Wednesday that the burden of proof is on the league to find any wrongdoing by the Clippers.

 Under the terms of the endorsement deal, Leonard was to be paid $1.75MM on a quarterly basis for four years.
-In December 2022, Clippers minority owner and vice chairman Dennis J. Wong made an almost $2MM investment in Aspiration despite the fact that its independent auditor, KPMG, had resigned, and the company was already facing lawsuits worth millions for missed payments.
+In December 2022, Clippers minority owner and vice chairman Dennis J. Wong made an investment of almost $2MM in Aspiration despite the fact that its independent auditor, KPMG, had resigned, and the company was already facing lawsuits worth millions for missed payments.

 Aspiration missed a payment to Leonard in the fall before paying him in December, following Wong’s wire transfer to the firm, according to documents obtained by Torre.
 Payments to Leonard were marked as “critical.”